Pure-Function/mock-server/README.md

 mockserver.startMockServer('./mock-data/config', './mock-data/data');
 ```

-The config folder will create an auto generated global.json and optional <specific>.json files.
-The global.json file created can be used as the basis for your mock server.
+The config folder will contain an auto-generated global.json and optional <specific>.json files.
+The global.json file can be used as the basis for your mock server.

-Default created global.json:
+Default global.json:
 ```json
 {
   "pathSettings": {